GAIR-NLP/daVinci-LLM/README.md

 | 📊 **Data Processing Method** | Complete prompts for generative refinement and cognitive completion; filtering, deduplication, and synthesis code |
 | ✅ **Evaluation Suite** | All 19 benchmark configurations and scoring code |
 | 📄 **Technical Report** | Complete decision-making logic with 200+ ablation results |
-| 🔧 **Pretrain Toolkit** (Comming soon)| A practical toolkit that packages daVinci’s pretraining know-how into reusable components for dataset refinement, recipe tuning, checkpoint reuse, and training health analysis—helping the community pretrain smarter and avoid costly trial-and-error
+| 🔧 **Pretrain Toolkit** (Comming soon)| A practical toolkit that packages daVinci’s pretraining know-how into reusable components for dataset refinement, recipe tuning, checkpoint reuse, and training health analysis—making pretraining more accessible reproducible, and efficient for researchers.

 ## 🆚 Differentiation from Existing Work